Skip to main content

 Walkley Book Award

-First-round entries open 20 May for the 2024 Walkley Book Award
+Entries are closed for the 2024 Walkley Book Award

 The Walkley Book Award honours longform journalistic endeavours that have been published in book form in Australia.
 It acknowledges writers who have used journalistic skills and processes to craft a compelling and readable narrative for a general readership.
 Skill in storytelling, newsbreaking, newsworthiness, deep research, analysis, public impact, structure, readability and creative use of the book medium will be among the qualities assessed.
 The focus is primarily on books of journalism, not literary works.